The SPUR Regional Strategy

 Marin Community Foundation

-Additional funding provided by AECOM, Fund for the Environment and Urban Life, Hellman Foundation, Microsoft, the Seed Fund and Stripe.
+Additional funding provided by AECOM, Fund for the Environment and Urban Life, Microsoft, Seed Fund, Stripe, Uber Technologies and Wells Fargo.

 This report, the first product of the SPUR Regional Strategy, uses a scenario planning process to look at four uncertainties that the Bay Area will contend with over the next 50 years: the economy, housing, transportation and the physical form that growth takes.
 The resulting scenarios serve as “myths of the future,” stories that reveal the potential long-term outcomes of choices made today.